 It can be assumed that the Yorkshire Terrier took part in the birth of this breed since the representatives of these two breeds have a lot in common.
 It is also unknown which country is the birthplace of these dogs, but they were first seen in Australia, apparently, they were brought here by the British.

 Australian Terriers are very unusual dogs.
 Initially, this breed was bred for hunting, however, later they began to use it as a sentry.
 These have excellent instincts and excellent eyesight, having found a stranger they begin to bark loudly, notifying the owner of the appearance of a stranger.

-These dogs have a cheerful and friendly disposition, due to their miniature size, they are quite adapted for life in the city.
+These dogs have a cheerful and friendly disposition, due to their miniature size, they are quite adapted to life in the city.
 However, they need frequent walks and outdoor games to maintain a good mood and health.
-They lend themselves well to learning and remember commands with ease.
+They lend themselves well to learning and remembering commands with ease.
 Australian Silky Terrier ( Eng.
 The Australian Silky Terrier ) – dog breed.

 The Silky Terrier – Blue rat terrier breed with mixed colors

 The head is of medium length with a flat skull and strong jaws.
 The eyes are dark, small, and round.
 The ears are small, triangular in shape, slender, set high, and erect, the ends pointing up.

 The chest is deep and wide.
 The back is straight.
 The loin is strong.
 The limbs are of moderate length.
 Paws are small, round, and compact, with black nails.
 The tail is docked and carried straight.
 The coat is fine and silky.
 Coat length – 13-15 cm along the spine (from the base of the ears to the base of the tail).
 On the lower part of the limbs, the hair is short.